-Each party should appoint one or more arbitrators and may also appoint their alternatives.
-If an even number of arbitrators is appointed, the arbitrators may appoint another arbitrator; if they do not reach an agreement, then the parties shall request that the court make the appointment.
+Each party should appoint one or more arbitrators and may also appoint alternatives to those arbitrators.
+If an even number of arbitrators is appointed, they may appoint another arbitrator; if they do not reach an agreement, then the parties shall request that the court make the appointment.
 The appointment of an arbitrator may be challenged whenever there are questions about his or her impartiality.
 Also, by means of the arbitration agreement, the parties may set further restrictions as to the appointment of arbitrators.

 What constitutes an arbitral award in Brazil?

-Arbitral awards in Brazil are as binding as court decisions and are enforced accordingly.
-Awards can only be challenged by means of court actions for nullification of the awards.
-To request nullification of an arbitral award, parties should demonstrate the existence of one of the requirements provided for in Article 32 of the Brazilian Arbitration Law, which are all related to procedural issues (i.e., non-existence of arbitration commitment, violation of due process, award rendered beyond the limits of the arbitration agreement, decision that fails to address the entire dispute referred to arbitration, etc.).
+Arbitral awards are as binding as court decisions and are enforced accordingly.
+An award can only be challenged by means of a court action for nullification.
+To request nullification of an arbitral award, parties should demonstrate the existence of one of the requirements provided for in Article 32 of the Brazilian Arbitration Law, which are all related to procedural issues (e.g., non-existence of arbitration commitment, violation of due process, an award rendered beyond the limits of the arbitration agreement, a decision that fails to address the entire dispute referred to arbitration).

 There are no appeals against awards issued in arbitration proceedings and the merits of the arbitration cannot be re-examined by the courts.
 The arbitral award shall be signed by the sole arbitrator or by the entire arbitration tribunal.
 The chair of the arbitration tribunal shall expressly indicate that one or some of the arbitrators cannot or do not want to sign the award.